PeizhuoLi/neural-blend-shapes/README.md

 ## Citation

-If you use this code for your research, please cite our papers:
+If you use this code for your research, please cite our paper:

 ~~~bibtex
 @article{li2021learning,